jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

-The type of each chord type is determined by the intervals of its chord factors.
+The type of each chord is determined by the intervals of its chord factors.

 #### Finding the intervals between factors